 Discretionary Investment Management | Katrina Bray

-This week's update comes from the investment management team in the UK.
+This week’s update comes from our discretionary investment team in the UK

 Equity markets have been more volatile in recent weeks with investors caught in a tug of war between improving economic data and fresh Covid-19 concerns.
 Despite this, major equity indices are on course to end the second quarter firmly in positive territory.

 Indeed, since markets hit a low towards the end of March, the US equity indices such as the Dow Jones and S&P 500 have recovered strongly by just over 35% and the technology-laden Nasdaq has gone on to hit record highs.
 On a global basis, markets are now only down by 5% year-to-date with only Europe and the UK displaying visible “battle scars” with double digit declines.

 The downside of the financial quarter drawing to a close is the coinciding of month end and quarter end rebalancing by large US pension funds and other institutional investors.
 This typically focuses on their equity to bond allocations.
 With the quarter ending on such a positive note for equities, the level of rebalancing may well be higher this time and markets could, in the near term, move into a more reflective mood.